7x18 chicken coop in wilton ct

 If you want some more information and tips on what to feed your chickens in the wintertime, check out this article.

-Even if the days are short in the winter, you may take advantage of the sunlight to your benefit.
-Incorporate some well-insulated windows, which can act as a suntrap (this is especially important if you have a dark floor or are employing the deep litter method!)
-Growing the amount of “thermal mass” that your coop captures and capturing more sunlight will allow it to keep the heat for a more extended period.
-Temperatures will rise during the day on compost, stone, and concrete floors and then fall slowly during the night.
+Still, chickens don’t require a tropical environment in their coop.
+As noted earlier, their feathers provide natural protection against cold weather.
+If you want to keep your coop warm without one of the heat methods listed above, consider using natural sunlight to your benefit.
+Well-insulated windows can act as a suntrap (this is especially important if you have a dark floor or are employing the deep litter method!), growing the amount of “thermal mass” that your coop captures and allowing it to keep the heat for a longer period.

 In the same way that your coop should be partially insulated, you should make every effort to keep drafts to a minimum.
-The effects of wind-cold can significantly increase the pace at which heat is lost from your chicken coop.
+The effects of cold wind can significantly increase the pace at which heat is lost from your chicken coop.
 Ensure that air leaks are properly sealed and that any rotting wood is replaced as soon as possible.

 If you discover holes, the most straightforward and least expensive method of repairing them is to screw a piece of plywood over them.
 This will keep your coop from losing too much heat too fast.